Decentralized and Communication-Free Multi-Robot Navigation through Distributed Games: Experimental Results

 \subsection{Evaluation in Obstacle Field}

 We first evaluated the Obstacle Field scenario seen in Figure \ref{fig:scenario_A}, with quantitative results seen in Figure \ref{fig:scenario_A_results}.
 We see that our full approach completes simulations with the closest to the ideal interaction distance in Figure \ref{fig:scenario_A1}, while maintaining it well as time progresses.
 The $\beta_3 = 0$ approach performs similarly well, as this still considers system cohesion.
-The greedy approach and $\beta_2 = 0$ approach, which do not value cohesion, perform poorly and result in robots grouped much too close together.
+The greedy approach and $\beta_2 = 0$ approach, which do not value cohesion, result in robots grouped much too close together.
 Figure \ref{fig:scenario_A2} displays the connectivity status achieved by different methods over the course of the simulation.
-Both our full approach and our $\beta_3 = 0$ approach maintain connectivity well, as does a greedy approach in which robots move directly towards the goal, indirectly causing them to move towards one another.
+Both our full approach and our $\beta_3 = 0$ approach maintain connectivity well, as does the greedy approach, which indirect causes robots to move towards one another at the goal.
 Our $\beta_2 = 0$ approach is less able to maintain a connected system as it moves through obstacles due to it not valuing spacing between robots, but increases connectivity as the system reaches the goal position.

 Figure \ref{fig:scenario_A3} shows the average nearest obstacle to any robot.
-Here, we see that our $\beta_3 = 0$ approach performs poorly for the first time, with it and the greedy approach moving very near to obstacles as they travel towards the goal.
+Here, we see that our $\beta_3 = 0$ approach performs poorly for the first time, with it and the greedy approach moving very near to obstacles.
 Our full approach and our $\beta_2 = 0$ approach perform well, as they value distance from obstacles.
 Finally, Figure \ref{fig:scenario_A4} shows the distance to the goal over time for each approach.
 Only the random approach fails to make progress towards the goal.
-Overall, we see that our full approach performs the best, making progress towards the goal while maintaining close to the ideal system cohesion, maintaining connectivity, and avoiding obstacles.
+Overall, we see that our full approach performs the best, making progress towards the goal while staying close to the ideal system cohesion, maintaining connectivity, and avoiding obstacles.
 Each baseline version performs poorly somewhere, with $\beta_2 = 0$ maintaining a poor interaction distance and connectivity and $\beta_3 = 0$ navigating much closer to obstacles.